 SextEd is a confidential texting helpline that answers questions about sexual health and relationships that people text us.
-We focus on youth in the Greater Montreal area, but anyone is welcome to text.
-We’re not an emergency helpline, but we try to send answers within 24-hours.
+We focus on youth in the Greater Montreal area, but anyone in North America is welcome to text and get a relevant answer.
+We’re not an emergency helpline, but we try to send answers within 24 hours.

 Who we are

 SextEd is a program run out of ACCM.
 It’s managed by people with years of experience in sex ed.
 They recruit and train volunteers to answer your questions.
 Each volunteer gets at least 20 hours of training, and we carefully edit every text before we send.
 We’re not health professionals and our answers shouldn’t replace medical care.

 - Replace seeing a health professional

 - Work as an emergency help line, since we can only respond within 24 hours

 - Guarantee the accuracy of the information we give

 But, we work to give information that is accurate, up-to-date, and supported by trusted sources.